 He slid into a wider space, a cave, lit indigo by a circle of blue-sticks pegged around a massive hatch.
 A low, heavy hum greeted his ears, its bass frequency working its way into the centre of his brain.

 Reagle did not dither.
 He looked inside.
 A colossal black ball moved gradually, purposely around a mirror-finished, ribbed spherical interior.
 Opposite, another hatch, closed but operable judging by the green-lit touch button at its centre.

 A magnetic control movement gyroscope, Reagle kicked himself for not factoring in this device.
 This was how the crew decided to get back inside.
 But the triumph subsided when he spotted dark, wet-looking patches on the interior surface.
-In the blue ambiance he could not make out the colour, but he knew what it was.
+In the blue ambience, he could not make out the colour, but he knew what it was.
 The smear and splatter patterns were unmistakable.

 Suddenly the ball increased its velocity, spinning in a wild, powerful orbit around the sphere.
 Reagle felt the intensity.
 He swore he could feel the small planetoid underneath his feet shift a little.